palw3ey/ye3radius/README.md

 - Test on Windows
 [Download NTRadPing](https://community.microfocus.com/cfs-file/__key/communityserver-wikis-components-files/00-00-00-01-70/ntradping.zip)

-- Manage radius database via a frontend
+- Manage radius database using a web interface
 [ye3radius-frontend by Kilowatt-W](https://github.com/palw3ey/ye3radius-frontend)

 # GNS3

 To run through GNS3, download and import the appliance : [ye3radius.gns3a](https://raw.githubusercontent.com/palw3ey/ye3radius/master/ye3radius.gns3a)

-## How to connect the docker container in the GNS3 topology ?
+## How to connect the container in the GNS3 topology ?
 Drag and drop the device in the topology.
 Right click on the device and select "Edit config".
 If you want a static configuration, uncomment the lines just below `# Static config for eth0` or otherwise `# DHCP config for eth0` for a dhcp configuration.
 Click "Save".
 Add a link to connect the device to a switch or router.
 Finally, right click on the device, select "Start".